richard-austin/security-cam/README.md

 ### Security
 The NVR is designed to run on a LAN which is protected from unauthorised external access.
-From within the LAN, access to administrative functions is possible.
+From within the LAN, access to administrative functions is possible without authentication.
 Secure authenticated access is obtained through ports 443 and 446 via nginx.
-These ports, plus port 80,  are set up for port forwarding on the router when direct access is used.
+These ports, plus port 80,  are set up for port forwarding on the router when direct access from outside the LAN is required.

 When the NVR is accessed through the Cloud service, port forwarding is not required as all communication is through a client connection that the NVR makes to the Cloud service.
+This does not include camera web admin pages which are available with direct access.
 #### NVR features
 * Secure authenticated web access.
-* Live, low latency (approx 1 second) video from network cameras with RTSP source.
+* Live, low latency (approx 1 second or less) video from network cameras with RTSP source.
-* Onvif device and capabilities discovery.
+* Onvif support for device and capabilities discovery.
 * View individual or all cameras on one page.
 * Recordings of motion events, selectable by date and time.
 * Recordings triggered by Motion service (https://github.com/Motion-Project/motion)
 * Recordings triggered by FTP of an image from camera (can be used with cameras which can ftp an image on detecting motion).
-* Quick setup of certain camera parameters for SV3C type cameras.
+* Quick reboot or setup of key camera parameters for SV3C type cameras.
 * Hosting of camera admin page, This allows secure access to camera web admin outside the LAN.
-This feature requires access through port 446 as well as the usual https port 443.
+This feature requires access through port 446 as well as the usual https port 443. *This is not available when connecting via the Cloud Service.*
-* Configuration editor supporting Onvif camera discovery.
+* Configuration editor supporting Onvif discovery of all or specific cameras.
 * email notification if public IP address changes (when using port forwarding).
 * Initial set up of user account from LAN only.
 Subsequent changes can be done when logged in through existing account.
 * Get NVR LAN IP addresses.
-* Get Local Wi-Fi details.
+* Get Local Wi-Fi source details.
-* Set/unset NVR Wi-Fi access.
+* Set up Wi-Fi connection.
-* NTP server runs on NVR for cameras to sync time to without the need for them to connect to the internet.
+* NTP server runs on NVR for cameras to sync time without the need for them to connect to the internet.
 * Enable/Disable access through Cloud server.
 * All parts of project and dependencies deployed using deb file.